trespass

 legislation – trespass act 1980

-Trespass Notices are issued under section 4 of the Trespass Act 1980 (the Act).
+Trespass notices are issued under section 4 of the Trespass Act 1980.

-Trespass Notices served are for a set period of two years.
+Trespass notices served are for a set period of two years.
 There is no statutory allowance for a variation to the duration of time.
-However, it is discretionary to revoke a trespass prior to the expiry of the two year period.
+However, it is discretionary to revoke a trespass before the end of the two years.

 breach of trespass notice

-Any young person who enters a site from which she or he is trespassed is in breach of section 4(4) of the Act and has committed an offence.
-Youth Service providers (regardless of role) must ask the young person to leave the site immediately and call 111 to report the matter to the Police.
+Any young person who enters a site from which they are trespassed is in breach of section 4(4) of the Act and has committed an offence.
+Youth Service providers must ask the young person to leave the site immediately and call 111 to report the matter to the Police.

-The Youth Service provider must notify YSSU that a ‘security incident’ has occurred.
-YSSU will update the young person's record by adding a client event note detailing the young person’s breach, and the subsequent action taken by Police.
+The Youth Service provider must notify YSSU that the incident has occurred.
+YSSU will update the young person's record by adding a note detailing the young person’s breach of the trespass notice, and the subsequent action taken by the Police.

 voiding trespass notice